 - Data sampling or data compression

-- Filling of data warehouses (ETL processes)
+- Data loading e.g. to data warehouses (ETL processes)

 - Exploratory data analysis (data discovery & data mining)

 - Feature engineering & selection